On independent sets in random graphs: Introduction and Results

 \subsection{Results}

-Throughout the paper we will be dealing with sparse random graphs where the average degree $d=2m/n$ is `large' remains bounded as $n\rightarrow\infty$.
-To express this, we will refer to functions $\eps_d$ that tends to zero as $d$ gets large. \footnote{The reason why we need to speak about $d$ `large' is that the sparse random graph $G(n,m)$ is not connected.
+Throughout the paper we will be dealing with sparse random graphs where the average degree $d=2m/n$ is `large' but remains bounded as $n\rightarrow\infty$.
+To formalise this sometimes we work with functions $\eps_d$ that tend to zero as $d$ gets large. \footnote{The reason why we need to speak about $d$ `large' is that the sparse random graph $G(n,m)$ is not connected.
 This implies, for instance, that algorithms can find independent sets of size $(1+\eps_d)n\ln(d)/d$ for some $\eps_d\ra0$ by optimizing carefully over the small tree components of $G(n,m)$.
-Our results/proofs actually carry over to the case that $d=d(n)$ tends to infinity as $n$ grows, but to keep matters as simple as possible, we will focus on fixed $d$ in this extended abstract.} In this case $\alpha(G(n,m))=(2-\eps_d)\frac{\ln d}d\cdot n$ and the greedy algorithm finds independent sets of size $(1+\eps'_d)\frac{\ln d}d\cdot n$ \whp, where $\eps_d,\eps_d'\ra 0$ for large $d$.
-However, no efficient algorithm is known to find independent sets of size $(1+\eps')\frac{\ln d}d\cdot n$ for any \emph{fixed} $\eps'>0$.
+Our results/proofs actually carry over to the case that $d=d(n)$ tends to infinity as $n$ grows, but to keep matters as simple as possible, we will confine ourselves to fixed $d$.} Thus $\alpha(G(n,m))=(2-\eps_d)\frac{\ln d}d\cdot n$ and the greedy algorithm finds independent sets of size $(1+\eps'_d)\frac{\ln d}d \cdot n$ \whp, where $\eps_d,\eps_d'\ra 0$.
+However, no efficient algorithm is known to find independent sets of size $(1+\eps'') \frac{\ln d}d\cdot n$ for any \emph{fixed} $\eps''>0$.